M1ha4iK/M1ha4iK/README.md

-# Hello my name Mikhail😄
+# Hello!
+My name Mikhail😄
 ### At the moment, having studied at the College of Business and Law in Brest, specializing in Information Technology and Processing of Business and Economic Information, I am finishing the 4th year, my academic performance is excellent, the average score for the 7th semester is 9.1.
 ## ⚡My skils⚡:
 ### Programming and other languages: